juddc/jxc/README.md

 ## What is JXC?

-JXC is a JSON-like language for humans, intended for use where humans are editing these files, such as configuration files.
-It adds some much needed flexibility to JSON without sacrificing readability or clarity.
+JXC is a structured data language similar to JSON, but with a focus on being expressive, extensible, and human-friendly.
+It's fantastic in many use-cases that can be awkward in other data formats.
+It's a perfect fit for config files, especially ones with more complex needs.
+It also does not sacrifice speed - benchmarks show that the reference implementation is about as fast as many commonly used C++ JSON libraries.

 ## Core tenets